This American Life: Depictions in the media

 Glass has made appearances as himself in fictional works.
 In the 2014 film Veronica Mars, the character Stosh "Piz" Piznarski works at This American Life, and Glass and many TAL staffers appear in background roles.
 Glass also had a cameo appearance in the 22nd-season premiere of The Simpsons, entitled "Elementary School Musical".
 Lisa plays This American Life on her iPod and Glass introduces the theme of the day's show, "Today in Five Acts: Condiments".
 In the American Dad! episode, "Honey, I'm Homeland", Glass plays himself in a voice-only role.
 Members of an "Occupy" group kidnap Stan after he tries to infiltrate their group.
-While he's in captivity, they try to brainwash him by playing an episode of This American Life in which Glass talks about a dog and his owner, who also happens to be a dog.
+While he is in captivity, they try to brainwash him by playing an episode of This American Life in which Glass talks about a dog and his owner, who also happens to be a dog.
 Stan objects to Glass's pauses between lines, questioning why they are necessary if he already has them written down in front of him.
 When Stan has been fully brainwashed and is released, he continues to listen to Glass as he touts the benefits of paying for radio.
 In a season 6 episode of 30 Rock called "St. Patrick's Day," Glass's voice appears on the radio, apparently presenting TAL, with his studio having been overrun by drunken thugs.
-In the 2014 episode of Bojack Horseman, called "Live Fast, Diane Nguyen," Glass voices Diane's ring tone during a meeting with Bojack and his publisher, thanking her for being a sustaining member of public radio.
+In the 2014 episode of Bojack Horseman called "Live Fast, Diane Nguyen," Glass voices Diane's ringtone during a meeting with Bojack and his publisher, thanking her for being a sustaining member of public radio.
 Much of the TAL staff made a cameo on the season four opener of the HBO show High Maintenance, in an episode that told the story of a fictional new reporter at the radio program.